Lowood

 Shopping arcade with cafe

-Camping is not permitted in the town, but there is a free overnight camping ground close to Twin Bridges on the Brisbane River just a couple of kilometers northwards on the Brisbane Valley Highway.
+Camping is not permitted in the town, but there is a free overnight rest camping ground close to Twin Bridges on the Brisbane River just a couple of kilometres northwards on the Brisbane Valley Highway or the Lowood Showgrounds are just a short distance away.

 Every Sunday morning the Fernvale Markets are open in the Fernvale State School grounds.
 The country markets feature more than a hundred stalls selling fruit and vegetables, often direct from the local farmer, homemade preserves, second hand goods and books, local crafts, handmade soaps, pets and poultry and a large variety of plants.
 The market is run by the school’s Parents and Citizens Association and has been operating since 1988.

-Fernvale is also close to the Brisbane River and Wivenhoe Dam if you are staying for a few days.
+Fernvale is also close to the Brisbane River and Wivenhoe Dam if you’re staying for a few days.

 There is a commuter bus service (529) from Ipswich Central Station to Toogoolawah operated by Westside Bus Service that stops in Fernvale on week-days.